 The electronic billing service is also available, with which it avoids spending on paper and ink, plus emissions derived from travelling to deliver bills, and the CO2 calculator, thinking to control these last ones.

-In addition, in its commitment to value creation in the regions where it operates, it also promotes electric mobility amongst its suppliers: the company will incorporate the existence of a sustainable urban mobility plan as a new parameter in its suppliers databases.
+Finally, in its commitment to value creation in the regions where it operates, it also promotes electric mobility amongst its local suppliers: the company will incorporate the existence of a sustainable urban mobility plan as a new parameter in its suppliers databases.

 The Sustainable Mobility Plan has received different awards, including the award received during the 5th Edition of Renault's Best Sustainable Mobility Practice Awards — 20 June 2017 —, the first place in the 2016 enerTIC Awards — in the SMART MOBILITY category — and the gold medal in the Spanish Sustainable Mobility Week Awards (SEMS 2016), organised by the Ministry of Agriculture, Fishing, Food and the Environment.
 In 2015, the company was also awarded the silver medal in the SEMS.